-New York Construction Accident Lawyer Representing Injured Workers in Construction Accident NYC
+New York Construction Accident Lawyer Representing Injured Workers in Construction Accidents

 Workers safety is very important, and all workers when leaving home for work should be able to return home safely.
 However, for New York construction workers, particularly immigrant and non-union workers, the risks are higher.
 They are more likely to die on the job than workers in any other economic sector.